Truck Accident Lawyers in Birmingham

 When it comes to proving fault in a Birmingham truck accident, Alabama follows an arcane theory of negligence called “contributory negligence.”
 The basic premise behind this legal theory is that if you are involved in an accident with a tractor trailer, you are barred from recovering any damages at all if you are proven to be even the slightest bit at fault in your accident.
-It doesn’t matter that the truck driver swerved into your lane without signaling, giving you no time to swerve and avoid the accident; if you were driving over the speed limit or otherwise driving in a way that could attribute fault to the accident, you will be unable to recover compensation for your injuries, no matter how severe.
+It doesn’t matter that the truck driver was fatigued driving and swerved into your lane without signaling, giving you no time to swerve and avoid the accident; if you were driving over the speed limit or otherwise driving in a way that could attribute fault to the accident, you will be unable to recover compensation for your injuries, no matter how severe.
 It’s the job of your personal injury attorney, then, to prove that you were completely blameless in your accident.

 Once the accident lawyers have proven that you were innocent in your wreck, he or she must prove that the truck driver was acting negligently.
 Negligence consists of four elements, all of which must be met in order for a personal injury lawsuit to be successful.
 Your Birmingham truck accident lawyer must prove that: